 This will cause the following Drop Down Window to be invoked;

-You can close this Window by clicking on the “Hide” field.
-There are three types of transaction you can create and post here; A Supplier (Vendor) Payment (for example a manual Cheque was given to the Supplier (Vendor) but was subsequently forgotten to post to the Supplier’s (Vendor's) Account), a Bank Payment (for example a Debit Card was used to pay for some Office Supplies) or a Bank Transfer (for example a verbal instruction was given to the Bank to place some funds on deposit).
-Fill in the required fields and Post the transaction which will then create, post and mark as matched the relevant transaction both in the Supplier’s (Vendor's) Account and/or the Bank Account(s).
+There are three types of transaction you can create and post here; A Supplier Payment, a Bank Payment or a Bank Transfer.
+Fill in the required fields and Post the transaction which will then create, post and mark as matched the relevant transaction both in the Supplier’s Account and/or the Bank Account(s).

-Supplier (Vendor) Payments (and Customer Receipts) also facilitate the allocation of the Payment or Receipt Amount, with the available candidates being displayed in the Drop Down located in this field.
+Supplier Payments also facilitate the allocation of the Payment or Receipt Amount, with the available candidates being displayed in the Drop Down located in this field.

 Alternatively, you can click on the “Create Advanced Posting” field which will bring up some additional options that you can use;